mzt-tang/DnD-Map-Generator/project_requirement/project-requirement.md

 - Which rooms are the entrance and exit rooms
 - The visual theme of the dungeon

-#### 4.14 Map Resizing and Panning
+#### 4.13 Map Resizing and Panning

 **How will we verify this specific requirement?**<br>
 This use case is essential to gameplay.
 We can judge it's success via playtesting using large scale map.
-A successful implementation will zoom and pan the map accordingly to the player/DM's touch/mouse.
+A successful implementation will zoom and pan the map accordingly to the DM's touch/mouse.

 ## 5. Development schedule.